Mideam/java_fundamentals/README.md

 Mideam is here!
-Lets do this!# CodingNomads Java Fundamentals
+Lets do this!# CodingNomads Java Fundamentals (branch edit)

 This project contains a variety of textbook examples and labs focused on Java labs_examples.fundamentals.